yujiongliu/yujiongliu.github.io/_pages/legged-robot-with-tail.md

 **Liu, Y.** and Ben-Tzvi, P., "Systematic Development of a Novel, Dynamic, Reduced Complexity Quadruped Robot Platform for Robotic Tail Research", 2022 IEEE International Conference on Robotics and Automation (ICRA), May 23-27, 2022, Philadelphia, PA, USA, Accepted.

-**Liu, Y.** and Ben-Tzvi, P., "Feedback Control of the Locomotion of a Tailed Quadruped Robot", Proceedings of the ASME 2021 IDETC/CIE, 45th Mechanisms & Robotics Conference, Virtual, Online, p.
+**Liu, Y.** and Ben-Tzvi, P., "Feedback Control of the Locomotion of a Tailed Quadruped Robot", Proceedings of the ASME 2021 International Design Engineering Technical Conferences and Computers and Information in Engineering Conference (IDETC/CIE2021), 45th Mechanisms & Robotics Conference, Virtual, Online, p.
 V08BT08A009, Aug.
 17-20, 2021.

 **Liu, Y.** and Ben-Tzvi, P., 2021, "Dynamic Modeling, Analysis, and Design Synthesis of a Reduced Complexity Quadruped with a Serpentine Robotic Tail", Integrative and Comparative Biology, 61(2), pp. 464–477.